Youseii/GLPI-Installation---Python-Script/README.md

-# File_OS_Finder
+## Python Script to install GLPI

-Personal Project | Python script to find a specific folder in your computer
+This script install GLPI and librairies who is necessary to GLPI.